Update– February 2nd, 2021 – Added some edits, paragraphs, and scripture.

 Salvation is the deliverance of sin through our Savior Jesus Christ.
 He was without blemish, without any fault.
 He died being innocent against accusations.
 If we do not have Christ we will die because the accusations against us will be completely true.

-If you are interested in receiving salvation and following Christ for the rest of your life, check out these 2 posts:
+If you are interested in learning more and what it means to follow Christ for the rest of your life, check out these 2 posts.

 - I Used To Believe In The Sinner’s Prayer…I Do Not Anymore…